 Re-visit examinations may be recommended if Specialist expertise is required to ensure optimal aftercare.
 Fees incurred during re-examinations, along with further investigations and, if necessary, further treatment, will be charged in addition to the original estimate.
 All fees are subject to VAT at the prevailing rate.

-Whilst our finance team will do their best to assist you with your claim, due to client confidentiality, it is your responsibility to check if you have adequate cover before any treatment, and are aware of any exclusions, excesses or possible shortfalls.
+Whilst our Case Management team will do their best to assist you with your claim, due to client confidentiality, it is your responsibility to check if you have adequate cover before any treatment, and are aware of any exclusions, excesses or possible shortfalls.

 Some insurance companies offer a pre-authorisation service, this is where they agree to cover treatment before your appointment.
 If your insurance company require a pre-authorisation, please contact your insurance company directly for the relevant forms and send these to our finance team with a full clinical history at least 5 working days before your appointment.

 There are two ways to submit your insurance claim.

 This option means that your claim would be submitted to your insurance company, and they would reimburse the policy holder.
-We require you to pay a 50% deposit of the higher estimate before any treatment and the remainder of your account in full on collection of your pet.
-(This option would require you to provide us with the necessary documentation or online access depending on your insurance company to enable us to submit your claim).
+We require you to pay a 50% deposit of the higher estimate before any treatment and incremental payments of £1000 during treatment & the remainder of your account in full on collection of your pet.
+Please make sure we are supplied with the relevant documents or link to submit your claim to your insurers.

 This option asks your insurance company to settle your claim directly with us.
-Our Direct Insurance Service needs you to gain approval by our finance team before your appointment.
+Our Direct Insurance Service needs you to gain approval by our Case Management team before your appointment.

 We are very happy to help you in this way, by processing the claim with your insurance company.
-Please note that there is a £30 processing charge for this option for each condition your pet is diagnosed with.
-You will need to pay this at your first appointment and please note it only applies to your initial claim.
+Please note that there is a £30 Admin fee, charged once per year to process this option.
+You will need to pay this once your application is approved.